The chatbot benefits are obvious, and the current trends show that building a chatbot is now a must-have.

 You just need to carefully design the navigation within the chatbot and prepare the visual content, if using.

-Such simple no-coding bots can be enhanced by integrating them with other services.
+Such simple no-coding chatbots can be enhanced by integrating them with other services.

 The software development market has tools for that purpose, as well – try, for example, Zapier, to integrate your chatbot with various Google services, such as Google Calendar or Google Forms, and so on.

-Zapier supports data exchange between your chatbot and the integrated service adding new features to the bot.
+Zapier supports data exchange between your chatbot and the integrated service adding new features to the chatbot.

 Image credit: https://zapier.com/

 Finally, you can customize the backend of a standard chatbot to improve the way it handles and processes messages received via the chatbot.

 This will be required when you need your chatbot to receive messages via different channels – Skype, email, instant messaging service, etc.